FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-02.md

   techniques, but this document sticks to blackbox testing.
 * System Under Test (SUT): System under test (SUT) is a part of the whole test setup whose performance is to be benchmarked.
-The complete methodology contains other parts, whose performance is either already established, or not affecting the benchmarking result.
+The complete test setup contains other parts, whose performance is either already established, or not affecting the benchmarking result.
 * Bi-directional throughput tests: involve packets/frames flowing in both transmit and receive directions over every tested interface of SUT/DUT.
-Packet flow metrics are measured per direction, and can be reported as aggregate for both directions (i.e. throughput) and/or separately for each measured direction (i.e. latency).
+Packet flow metrics are measured per direction, and can be reported as aggregate for both directions and/or separately for each measured direction.
 In most cases bi-directional tests use the same (symmetric) load in both directions.
 * Uni-directional throughput tests: involve packets/frames flowing in only one direction, i.e. either transmit or receive direction, over every tested interface of SUT/DUT.
 Packet flow metrics are measured